awailly/cis-ubuntu-ansible/README.md

 EOF
 ```

-Create a file containing hosts:
+Create a file containing hosts and replace the IP with the host to harden:

 ```bash
 $ cat >>  inventory.txt << 'EOF'